Jeff-Oliver/hemlock_image_poisoner/README.md

 3. Carlini & Wagner Approach: Minimizes perturbations while still causing misclassification, often seen as one of the most effective attacks against deep networks.

 ## Installation (Dennis)

+In order to get our mdoel to work please complete the following steps:
 ### **1. Clone the Repository**
 ```bash
 git clone (https://github.com/Jeff-Oliver/hemlock_image_poisoner.git